Clint-WooliesX/MineSweeper/README.md

 The game will run as intended but the grid cells and bomb charcters may appear as "?" instead in the windows10 OS as the console does not support the extended ASCII character set by default.

 Linux and OSX Zsh terminals supprt these characters by default.

+#### lots of testing still required
+Find a bug let me know so I can fix it!